RiiConnect24/Wii-Guide/_pages/en_US/nintendont.md

 ###### Key Features

+- You can also play your game discs right from your disc drive.
-1. You can use a Wiimote & Nunchuk to play your games, but you will need to use a Classic Controller or a Wii U Pro Controller to use all of the game's features.
+- You can use a Wiimote & Nunchuk to play your games, but you will need to use a Classic Controller or a Wii U Pro Controller to use all of the game's features.
-2. You can also use many other USB or Bluetooth controllers.
+- You can also use many other USB or Bluetooth controllers.
+Read more [here](https://gbatemp.net/threads/nintendont.349258/#Controllers).
-3. You can use a USB keyboard to enter text in games that require it.
+- You can use a USB keyboard to enter text in games that require it.
-4. You can use a fan-made patch to enable online play in some games.
+- You can use a fan-made patch to enable online play in some games.
-5. You can [emulate the BBA adapter](https://github.com/FIX94/Nintendont/blob/master/BBA_Readme.md) to play LAN mode on games that support it.
+- You can [emulate the BBA adapter](https://github.com/FIX94/Nintendont/blob/master/BBA_Readme.md) to play LAN mode on games that support it.
-6. You can use USB Loader GX or WiiFlow as a front-end for Nintendont.
+- You can use USB Loader GX or WiiFlow as a front-end for Nintendont.

 You can read a full list of features [here](https://github.com/FIX94/Nintendont/blob/master/README.md).